mpv-player/mpv/DOCS/man/options.rst

     support D3D11.
 While the extended GPU features will work with WARP, they can be very slow.

+``--d3d11-output-mode=<auto|window|composition>``
+    Use a specific output mode for creating the D3D11 swapchain. "composition" will not create a window.
+If you want to use the D3D11 GPU backend in WinUI applications, you need to set this to "composition". "window" will create a window and use the DWM to present the video. "auto" is the same as "window".
+After creating the swapchain, you can get the swapchain address (int64 type value) by getting the ``display-swapchain`` property.

 ``--d3d11-feature-level=<12_1|12_0|11_1|11_0|10_1|10_0|9_3|9_2|9_1>``
     Select a specific feature level when using the D3D11 GPU backend.
 By default, the highest available feature level is used.
 This option can be